Molecular and Cellular Mechanisms of Pain Hypersensitivity

 Memory formation and brain disorders

-- Genome-wide translational profiling of chronic pain
+- Genome-wide and cell type-specific translational profiling in chronic pain

 - Translational control in non-neuronal cells in memory